A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Comparison and discussion

-The 20\,pc subset\ shows the contribution of the WDs within the 20\,pc distance, it should \textit{not} be interpreted as a 20\,pc sample where the maximum volume (upper integral limit) for each WD would be different to that of a 100\,pc sample.
-We do not compute the maximum volume in this work, hence we have opted for the word ``subset''.
-We show this subset for a more meaningful comparison of other works that probed much smaller volumes~(see Section~\ref{sec:comparison}).
-As already pointed out in the previous section, we caution readers to pay particular attention in drawing conclusions from any information older than $\sim 6$\,mag, with a distance limit of $\sim$$30$\,pc, and MS mass in the range $\sim1.25$ to $\sim0.8$\,M$_{\sun}$.
+\citet{2007ApJ...665..767R} used the Hipparcos catalogue to calibrate bias in the \citet{2005ApJS..159..141V} volume-limited spectroscopic sample of 1\,039 FGK dwarfs in the solar neighbourhood with estimates of their age and metallicity.
+They went through thorough selection criteria, which resulted in two samples.
+Each sample has limiting absolute magnitudes between $4$ and $\sim 30$\,pc, and MS mass in the range $\sim1.25$ to $\sim0.8$\,M$_{\sun}$.
 Their results are a direct number count of stars in a volume-limited survey that only include late F to early K stars, so their SFH as plotted in Fig.~\ref{fig:comparison} is a simple normalisation by multiplying by an arbitrary value to allow comparison of the \textit{shape}, particularly the peaks and troughs of the SFH.
 The most notable peaks from their work are at $2$ \& $4$\,Gyr.
 Two narrow peaks at $6$ \& $8$\,Gyr are also present.

 \citet{2018IAUS..330..148B} used the TGAS data to perform an initial analysis with the technique of synthetic colour-magnitude diagram-fitting, they found a recent star burst at a lookback time of $\sim$2--3\,Gyr, an enhanced star formation $\sim$6--10\,Gyr.
 Figure~\ref{fig:comparison} shows their \textit{mildly corrected} solutions.